sthawtin/contactsApp/README.md

 I have yet to include much data validation, either on the front end (HTML or AngularJS) or in the API.

+Ideally I would also like to add some form of formatting of phone numbers according to location (e.g. prefixing +44 to UK numbers, and adding or removing spacing or hyphens as appropriate).

 Data is persistenly stored in and retrieved from a MongoDB database.